 UTEP’s innovative learning experiences include a 16,000-square-foot Simulation Center where health professions students can practice in a safe but realistic clinical environment.
 At the Law School Preparation Institute, 90 percent of program graduates are accepted to law school, well above the national average.
 The Medical Professions Institute provides preparation, mentoring and networking for students interested in medical careers and has helped make UTEP one of the top schools for producing Mexican-American graduates who are accepted into medical schools.
 UTEP’s border location, near Fort Bliss and White Sands Missile Range, presents unique opportunities for research and projects involving defense and homeland security.
-The digital publication Borderzine, based at UTEP, is a web community for Latino student journalists that shifts the new voices, perspectives and experiences of Latinos in the U.S. from the borderline to the centerline.
+The digital publication Borderzine, based at UTEP, is a web community for Latino student journalists that shifts the perspectives and experiences of Latinos in the U.S. from the borderline to the centerline.

 The University of Texas at El Paso’s extraordinary progress in developing its research capacity and expanding its doctoral programs has earned UTEP the designation as one of the state’s “Emerging Tier One” universities by the Texas Higher Education Coordinating Board.

-With the University’s recent investments in state-of-the-art equipment, laboratories and buildings, it is an exciting time to be a part of the research community at UTEP.
+With the University’s investments in state-of-the-art equipment, laboratories and buildings, it is an exciting time to be a part of the research community at UTEP.

 Experience the deafening roar of a sold-out Sun Bowl Stadium or Don Haskins Center, and you’ll quickly understand why die-hard UTEP fans call themselves Miner Maniacs.

 UTEP annually ranks among the Conference USA leaders in football and men’s and women’s basketball attendance.
 The campus is home to outstanding athletic facilities, including the 43,000-square-foot

 The UTEP Miners have a great future, built on the University’s legends of the past.
 UTEP is home to the famed Texas Western College team that made history when it started all African-American players during the 1966 NCAA basketball championship game under Hall of Fame coach Don Haskins.
 The story was told in the 2006 motion picture Glory Road.

 meters have been installed on University Avenue just east of the Information Kiosk near Sun Bowl Drive.
 There is a one-hour time limit for parking in metered spaces.
 All who park in metered spaces are required to pay the meter fee – no exceptions.

 If you need assistance or information, stop by the traffic control stations on University Avenue off North Mesa Street or Sun Bowl Drive, call UTEP Parking and Transportation Services at 915-747-5724 or visit parking.utep.edu.

-Access to the University has also been greatly enhanced thanks to projects by the Texas Department of Transportation.
-The Spur 1966 project features a raised, two-lane roundabout southwest of the Schuster Parking Garage, which creates a new access point to the UTEP campus.
-A walkway underneath the roundabout gives pedestrians safe passage from the parking lots on the south side of Schuster Avenue to the UTEP campus.
+Access to the University also has been greatly enhanced, thanks to projects by the Texas Department of Transportation.
+The Spur 1966 project features a raised, two-lane roundabout southwest of the Schuster Parking Garage, and will soon create a new access point over I-10 to the UTEP campus from Paisano Avenue.

 For more information about the projects,